Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-09-09-Covid-cocktails.md

 ## Day 10

-Day 10 of COVID Cocktails: the whiskey sour...
+Day 10 of COVID Cocktails: the **whiskey sour**...
 I'd been scared to make this because of the raw egg white... worth the risk.
 Sooooo goooood.

 I used Greg from How To Drink's recipe for this.